Nekhaevalex/fram_compiler/README.md

 For quick run just run: python3 fram_array.py

-Also you are welcome to make changes in array_config.py file which is a main config.
+Also you are welcome to make changes in config.py file which is a main config.

+Debug level show how much of an iformation you wanna get about the prosessing to the terminal.

 ### Dependencies
 Require:
+Python 3 ! (python 2 is not supported)
-klayout for python (pip3 install klayout / pip install klayout )
+klayout for python ( "pip3 install klayout" )

 tested on python3.6